levist7/YouTube_Spam_Comments/README.md

 The goal of this project to train a machine learning model that can predict whether a comment is a spam or not.

 For this purpose, machine learning models were trained with Naive Bayes algorithms (Multinomial and Complement approaches).
-Both were sucessful at predicint whether a comment is spam or not.
+Both were sucessful at predicting whether a YouTube video comment is spam or not.